-They are rare because they are the only chicken breed to carry the dominant black gene responsible for hyperpigmentation.
+They are a rare chicken breed because they are the only chicken breed to carry the dominant black gene responsible for hyperpigmentation.

-They have also become an important part of traditional medicine as they are thought to possess magical powers and bring good fortune.
+They have also become an important part of traditional medicine as they are thought of as good luck charms and possess magical powers.

 It was only in 1998 that Jan Steverink from Holland imported these chickens to Europe.